samskivert/website/blog/_posts/2015-03-17-gradle-difficutles.md

 (particularly dependency management and sensible defaults for Java projects).
 I have philosophical qualms with a build tool that is based on a Turing complete language from the ground up, regardless of how declarative things *look* (c.f. the lack of error message when I had more than one `resources` section).

-However, Gradle also provides an apparently civilized API for obtaining project metadata in things like IDEs, so when I get around to adding Gradle support for Scaled, I might be won over to the idea that builds with no *actual* declarative components are fine, as long as you have programmatic access to the metadata via the same code used by the actual build tool.
+However, Gradle also provides an apparently civilized API for obtaining project metadata in things like IDEs.
+So when I get around to adding Gradle support to Scaled, I might be won over to the idea that builds with no *actual* declarative components are fine, as long as you have programmatic access to the metadata via the same code used by the actual build tool.

 Gradle and I have only just got to know each other, but I'm tentatively optimistic about our relationship.
-I'm not totally done converting the build; I may be back in a couple of days with more complains, or perhaps more praise.
+I'm not totally done converting the build.
+I may be back in a couple of days with more complains, or perhaps more praise.
 Who knows?